Horospheres in Teichm\"uller space and mapping class group: Preliminaries

 \subsection{Complex of curves and mapping class group}

-The \textit{complex of curves} was introduced into the study of Teichm\"uller space by Harvey \cite{harvey1981boundary}, as an analogue of the Tits building of a symmetric space.
-The vertex set of the complex of curve $\mathcal{C}(S)$ is given by $\mathcal{S}$.
+The \textit{complex of curves} was introduced into the study of Teichm\"uller spaces by Harvey \cite{harvey1981boundary}, as an analogue of the Tits building of a symmetric space.
+The vertex set of the complex of curves $\mathcal{C}(S)$ is given by $\mathcal{S}$.
 Two vertices $\alpha, \beta \in \mathcal{S}$ are connected by an edge if they have disjoint representations.
 For any two vertices $\alpha, \beta$, we define the distance $d_{\mathcal{S}}(\alpha, \beta)$ to be the minimal number of edges connecting $\alpha$ and $\beta$.

 The \emph{mapping class group} $\mathrm{Mod}(S)$ is the group of homotopy classes of orientation-preserving diffeomorphisms $\sigma: S\to S$.
 Every mapping class $[\sigma]$ acts on $\mathcal{T}_{g,n}$ by changing the markings: